Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Plugin Launcher now works with latest CreamAPI version
             - All this thanks to Vidkol18
             - Partially rewrote the Tool to remove parts no longer needed
+    - v1.6
+            - Rewrote the Tool, now check is automated at the start, no more pressing "C" to check.
+            - Added DLC "Contact".
+            - v1.6.1 = Much faster check at start.

     <br>